4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 A pantsing writer may only handle one detail at a time, which makes seeing its connection to the whole story more difficult.
 At least until the editing phase.

-Consider a chapter where the backstory is introduced for the main character.
+Consider a chapter where the backstory is introduced for the main character, maybe something necessary to create a realistic character.

 A pantser may dive right in with a fleshed out history: Maybe the hero lost their parents.
 They tried to keep the family business going but failed, and now they’re trying to get into a high-risk venture to save the business.